 No matter how prepared or equipped the boat or the crew is, there could come a time when the only option is to evacuate someone to the hospital.
 The following is a break down of two options for at sea or international rescue.

+The following are a few tips provided by the US Coast Guard.
+They provide some background on what to expect should you need assistance offshore: 1.
+Have a VHF-FM marine-band radio on board at all times.
+You can use channel 16 to send distress calls.
+2. Have a registered electronic position indicating radio beacon or EPIRB onboard.
+In case of emergency, it can be activated either manually or automatically to send out your position.
+You can register your EPIRB for free at beaconregistration.noaa.gov.
+3. A person locator beacon is also a good tool to have.
+It can send out emergency distress signals when needed.
+4. Download the free Coast Guard app.
+You can use it to call emergency assistance.
 5. You can also file a float plan.
 A float plan is like a schedule detailing your activities, when you leave and when you get back.
 You can file it through the Coast Guard app or the Coast Guard Auxiliary website.
-You should share it with family and friends so for some reason if you dont show back up when it’s written, the Coast Guard can be notified and help can be sent.
+You should share it with family and friends so for some reason if you dont show back up when it written, the Coast Guard can be notified and help can be sent.

 I hope this information will help you be better prepared to deal with the unexpected.
 Preparedness is the mainstay of every successful fishing trip.
 The best case scenario is that your boat includes all the necessary medical supplies, equipment and training and never needs to use any of it.